 |Modern electrolytic cell for hydrogen production (Source: Wikipedia)|

-Another big problem is, the conversion of electricity energy into hydrogen comes not without losses.
-Depending on the details of the process, we end up at 20-30% loss of energy, a significant problem.
+Another big problem is, the conversion of electrical energy into hydrogen comes not without losses.
+Depending on the details of the process, we end up with 20-30% loss of energy, a significant problem.

 Distribution of Hydrogen

 Transportation of hydrogen is preferably done by gas pipelines.
 A well-known technology from natural gas, although not with the same efficiency, due to the very low density of the energy in even compressed hydrogen gas.
 Another problem is, hydrogen is a very small molecule that can travel even trough metal grids, so special care is necessary to use the right materials.

 Today, no country has a large hydrogen pipeline grid, resulting in the problem, it has to be built from scratch.
 And a pipeline grid is very expensive!

 At the end of the pipe, hydrogen has to be used in power consuming applications.
 The simple way to use it is to burn hydrogen.
 It generates clean heat, only water is emitted into the air.
 Sounds perfect, but it doesn't make any sense, because using the electricity that generated the hydrogen could have been used in a radiator, this would be not only more energy efficient, it is also less dangerous.